How would Google Answer Vague Questions in Queries?

 An answer generator may generate for each candidate topic, a candidate topic-answer pair that includes:

-(i) the candidate topic, and
+(i) The candidate topic, and

-(ii) an answer to the query for the candidate topic, wherein the answer for each candidate topic is identified from information in the knowledge repository.
+(ii) An answer to the query for the candidate topic, wherein the answer for each candidate topic is identified from information in the knowledge repository.

 A search engine may return search results based on the query, which can reference an annotated resource.
-A resource that, based on an automated evaluation of the content of the resource, is associated with an annotation that identifies one or more likely topics associated with the resource.
+A resource that, based on automated evaluation of the content of the resource, is associated with an annotation that identifies one or more likely topics associated with the resource.

 A score may be generated for each candidate topic-answer pair based on:

-(i) an occurrence of the candidate topic in the annotations of the resources referenced by one or more of the search results
+(i) An occurrence of the candidate topic in the annotations of the resources referenced by one or more of the search results

-(ii) an occurrence of the answer in annotations of the resources referenced by the one or more search results, or in the resources referenced by the one or more search results.
+(ii) An occurrence of the answer in annotations of the resources referenced by the one or more search results, or in the resources referenced by the one or more search results.
 A front-end system at the one or more computing devices can determine whether to respond to the query with one or more answers from the candidate topic-answer pairs, based on the scores.

 The additional features above for topic-answers appears to be repeated in this knowledge repository approach:

-- The front end system can determine whether to respond to the query based on a comparison of one or more of the scores to a predetermined threshold
+- The answering system may decide to respond or not to the query based on a comparison of one or more of the scores to a predetermined threshold

 - Each of the number of topics that in the knowledge repository can be represented by a node in a graph of interconnected nodes

-Note: This article has completely changed the way I view the way Google answers questions.